BE A DOER OF THE WORD

 Although they would gladly gather to Ezekiel to hear God’s Word, yet they had no delight or willingness to obey God’s Word.
 Even though they were avid or zealous hearers of God’s Word, yet they were rebellious to God’s Word.

 God testified to their eagerness to hear but unwillingness to obey His Word.

 31 “So they come to you as people do, they sit before you as My people, and they hear your words, but they do not do them; for with their mouth they show much love, but their hearts pursue their own gain.

 32 “Indeed you are to them as a very lovely song of one who has a pleasant voice and can play well on an instrument; for they hear your words, but they do not do them.
 (NKJV).

+Sadly, this is also the apt description of the hearts of many worshippers in our churches today.
 As it was in the days of Ezekiel when the people of Israel converged to God’s servant only to be cheered up, thrilled, amused or entertained, so it is now in our days.

 Many people today attend church services only to be tickled or thrilled by the charismatic display, eloquence, oratory, Greek or Hebrew vocabularies, fables or stories of the preacher.

 Alas, our churches have become like cinema or theatre halls, and preachers like the comedians or entertainers you pay to amuse or entertain you.

 Although many worshippers today have itching ears to hear new sermons or teachings, yet they have stony hearts and so are a mere hearer of God’s Word (2 Tim.
 4:3-4).

 It is absolutely unprofitable for you to continue to hear God’s Word and yet continue in your disobedience to God’s Word!